AAFC-Bioinfo-AAC/pork-vision/docs/user-guide.md

 #### Running on HPC (SLURM)

-Fill in the SBATCH placeholders, set FIJI_CMD in `porkvision.sh` and then submit the SLURM script:
+Update the SBATCH placeholders and FIJI_CMD in `porkvision.sh` (and the run command if parameters are different from default), then submit the job:

 ```bash
 sbatch porkvision.sh